-In 1987, Federal Reserve Chairman Alan Greenspan adopted the view that allowing banks to make investment strategies could increase customer income by preventing risk activities.
+In 1987, Federal Reserve Chairman Alan Greenspan complied with the view that allowing banks to make investment strategies could increase customer income by preventing risk activities.
 In 1933, also was created Federal Deposit Insurance (FDIC).
 Shortly after, differences of opinion created ambiguity in the law.
 In the towards of these uncertainties, banks violated the limits set by the law.
 The Act was repealed in 1999.

 Glass-Steagall Act created a safety net by separating commercial banks and investment banks.
 The Federal Deposit Insurance Company, the Federal Deposit Insurance Company, was created, containing Glass-Steagal provisions and Dodd-Frank Act.
 The Federal Deposit Insurance Corporation aimed to protect customer deposits at commercial banks.

 The FDIC is the institution responsible for ensuring the security of the money you deposit in the Bank.
 Deposit investments applied by banks to generate income, including loans given to customers and stocks, may increase the risk level or may not meet the customer's demands who deposited money in the Bank.
 In case of such a situation, the FDIC, which protects customer investments, steps in.